 A target population is the complete collection of objects of interest (for example, students) (Lohr, 1999).
-This is the set of students to which the results generalize.
-For example, for a study with the goal of understanding how grade 3 ELLs perform on a set of test questions, the target population could be all grade 3 ELLs in Texas.
-Defining the target population is an important task, and careful consideration is given to defining the target population before sampling takes place.
+This is the set of students to which the results should generalize.
+For example, consider a study with the goal of understanding how grade 3 ELLs perform on a set of test questions.
+In that case, the target population would be all third grade ELLs in Texas.
+Defining the target population is an important task.
+Careful consideration is given to defining the target population before sampling takes place.